 I’d prefer more guidance on how much one should be saving.
 Many individuals don’t start their debt-free journey — and more importantly, get through it — until their 30s or 40s.
 In Baby Step #4, Ramsey suggests saving and investing 15% of your income.
 Is that enough?
 I’d certainly run the numbers myself to make sure.

 Overall, however, the idea here is solid.
 This is definitely the point you want to reach — the stage where possibilities open up, and where leaving a larger inheritance or giving very generously can be on your radar.

-The big value of the Baby Steps framework is the structure it provides.
-You can work your way through each of the Steps one by one, always knowing what to focus on.
+The big value of the Dave Ramsey Baby Step framework is the structure it provides.
+You can work your way through each of the Baby Steps one by one, always knowing what to focus on.
 At the end of the day, if you follow the plan, you’ll be in a good place in the years ahead.